SchoolsRule Mendocino County

 SchoolsRule Mendocino County was launched by Nicole Glentzer, Mendocino County Superintendent of Schools, in April 2025 as a community-driven effort to support all public school students in the region.
 SchoolsRule operates as a program of the Mendocino County Office of Education (MCOE), a public educational agency.
 Funds are managed by MCOE Superintendent of Business Services Heather Rantala.

 Modeled after SchoolsRule Marin and SchoolsRule Sonoma County—independent efforts that have supported public education for over a combined decade—SchoolsRule Mendocino County is powered by businesses, community leaders, and individuals committed to strengthening our schools.
-We partner with school districts and charter schools to fund essential classroom programs.
+We partner with school districts and charter schools to fund programs that benefit local students.

 Local communities consistently support their schools through donations.
 SchoolsRule Mendocino County complements these efforts by offering a way for donors to contribute to countywide funds that benefit students across Mendocino County, rather than a single school.